Fort Dupont Park: Fort Circle Trail

+In 2004, NPS updated its management plan for the parks and chose to replace the completed trail with a guided walking route between them.
+The bicycle trail was dropped because it would too significantly change the narrow trails that it went through, because the topography was too difficult (requiring bridges, switchbacks and tunnels) and because it would result in a loss of wildness.
+A 2010 report by the NCPC, NPS and DC called for a similar greenway connection between the forts.
+None of those plan been implemented.

+Picnic Areas

+The park has three picnic areas that are able to reserved for group use.
+Otherwise, the picnic tables are available through a first come first use basis.

 History

 Fort Dupont was an earthwork fort built in 1861 as part of the Civil War Defenses of Washington, completed in spring 1862, and in use till 1865 when it was abandoned.
 The land was owned by Micheal Canton prior to the war and returned to him afterward.
 The fort was a hexagon with 100 ft sides; inside was a flag pole, deep well, officer quarters, and barracks, while outside was a guard house.
 The fort was an artillery installation defending the eastern approaches of Washington.

 During the war the following pieces were at the fort: